KogasaPls/notification-panel/README.md

 * The maximum number of notifications shown at once can range from 1 to 5.

-* The expiration time can be toggled.
+* The expiration time can be shown or hidden.

-* The duration each notification lasts can be changed.
-Setting the duration to 0ms will make notifications last forever (or until it is replaced by newer notifications).
+* The duration each notification lasts can be set in units of seconds or ticks.
+Setting the duration to 0 will make notifications last forever (or until they are replaced by newer notifications).
 In this case, the "show time" setting will show the age of the notification.

 * The font can be adjusted between "small," "regular," and "bold."